xapix-io/axel-f/README.md

   * `foo[*][*]` we support nested vectors (vector of vectors of vectors ...)
   * and objects in vectors `foo[*].bar[*].baz`
   * it is possible to use indexes to get the data inside of arrays: `foo[1].bar`
+* `_` can be used as a self reference.
+When used in special functions (MAP, FILTER, SORT) will reference single item of collection.
+* field reference can have any character except space, single/double quote, dot, comma, opening/closing square/round brackets and operators
+  * fields with mentioned symbols inside must be quoted by wrapping into `#''`: `#'bar > baz'[0].foo`

 # Data types